Recursive Solution of Initial Value Problems with Temporal Discretization: Preliminaries

 in which $\interiorOf{K_1}$ denotes the interior of $K_1$.
 In particular, $\kCPPO{\R^n\lift}$ (hence, also $\intvaldom[\R^n\lift]$ and $\cCPPO{\R^n\lift}$) has no finite element except $\bot$, which is always finite.

-For every element $x$ of a complete partial order $(D, \sqsubseteq)$, let $\wayBelows{x} \defeq \setbarNormal{a \in D}{a \ll x}$.
+For every element $x$ of a \ac{DCPO} $(D, \sqsubseteq)$, let $\wayBelows{x} \defeq \setbarNormal{a \in D}{a \ll x}$.
 In domain-theoretic terms, the elements of $\wayBelows{x}$ are the true approximants of $x$.
 In fact, the way-below relation is also known as the order of approximation~\cite[Section~2.2.1]{AbramskyJung94-DT}.
-A subset $B$ of a complete partial order $(D, \sqsubseteq)$ is said to be a \emph{basis} for $D$, if for every element $x \in D$, the set $B_x \defeq \wayBelows{x} \cap B$ is a directed subset with supremum $x$, {\ie}, $x = \lub B_x$.
-A complete partial order $(D, \sqsubseteq)$ is said to be: \begin{enumerate}[label=(\roman*)] \item continuous if it has a basis; \item $\omega$-continuous if it has a countable basis; \item algebraic if it has a basis consisting entirely of finite elements; \item $\omega$-algebraic if it has a countable basis consisting entirely of finite elements. \end{enumerate} In this article, we call $(D, \sqsubseteq)$ a (continuous) domain if it is a continuous pointed partial order.
+A subset $B$ of a \ac{DCPO} $(D, \sqsubseteq)$ is said to be a \emph{basis} for $D$, if for every element $x \in D$, the set $B_x \defeq \wayBelows{x} \cap B$ is a directed subset with supremum $x$, {\ie}, $x = \lub B_x$.
+A \ac{DCPO} $(D, \sqsubseteq)$ is said to be: \begin{enumerate}[label=(\roman*)] \item continuous if it has a basis; \item $\omega$-continuous if it has a countable basis; \item algebraic if it has a basis consisting entirely of finite elements; \item $\omega$-algebraic if it has a countable basis consisting entirely of finite elements. \end{enumerate} In this article, we call $(D, \sqsubseteq)$ a domain if it is a continuous \ac{DCPO}.\footnote{Recall that, in this article, we assume every \ac{DCPO} to be pointed.}

 Assume that $\Sigma$ is a finite alphabet.
 Let $\Sigma^*$ denote the set of finite strings over $\Sigma$, and let $\Sigma^\omega$ denote the set of countably infinite sequences over $\Sigma$.
 A typical example of an $\omega$-algebraic domain is given by the set $\Sigma^\infty \defeq \Sigma^* \cup \Sigma^\omega$, ordered under prefix relation: